-Preliminary results from one year of Black-backed Woodpecker surveys in forest stands with high tree mortality due to drought and bark-beetles confirms that the birds do occur in such areas, but possibly at much lower densities than observed in recent fire areas.
-Additionally, while we have found latitude to be weakly predictive of woodpecker occupancy in the burned areas (with higher occupancy probability at more northerly fires), our raw results from beetle-kill stands suggest a much stronger relationship to latitude, with detections at 5 of 7 (71%) stands surveyed in the Lake Tahoe Basin or further north, but only 4 of 57 (7%) stands south of the Lake Tahoe Basin.
-We will collect data from additional beetle-kill sites during the 2018 field season, after which we will conduct a full analysis of Black-backed Woodpecker occupancy in beetle-kill stands, including estimation of detection probability as well as exploration of the effects of covariates such as latitude and snag density.
+Results from two years of Black-backed Woodpecker surveys in forest stands with high tree mortality due to drought and bark-beetles confirms that the birds do occur in such areas, but possibly at much lower densities than observed in recent fires.
+Additionally, while we have found latitude to be weakly predictive of woodpecker occupancy in the burned areas (with higher occupancy probability at more northerly fires), our raw results from beetle-kill stands suggest a much stronger relationship to latitude, with detections across both years at 17 of 33 (52%) stands surveyed in Lake Tahoe Basin or further north, but only 9 of 80 (11%) stands south of Lake Tahoe Basin, although this could simply be a result of the particular elevations at which beetle-killed habitat was available.